HomeDev GuideRecipesAPI Reference

 Uninstall an app

 The Installed tab shows installed apps.
-From here, you can uninstall apps, except for system apps (such as the app management system, which cannot be uninstalled; only upgraded).
-During uninstallation, Optimizely removes app files and the corresponding Shell module folder, and deletes assemblies from the probing path directory.
+You can uninstall apps from here, except for system apps (such as the app management system, which cannot be uninstalled; only upgraded).
+Optimizely removes app files and the corresponding Shell module folder during uninstallation and deletes assemblies from the probing path directory.
 Optimizely restarts the site to complete the uninstallation procedure and unload app assemblies from the application domain.